sauricat/flakes/README.md

 - Directory `home`: Configurations concerning [Home Manager](https://github.com/nix-community/home-manager), a necessary suite for NixOS newcomers (just as me owo) to manage their home directory.

-- Directory `other-package-managers`, `packages`: Experimental projects will be here.
+- Directory `modules`, `packages`: Experimental projects will be here.
+They are the two parts of flake output `nixosModules.smallcat`.

 - Other directories and files: WYSIWYG.